Dear Members of Congress,

 We are grateful for our religious freedom, and a number of recent events have given us cause for concern that this freedom is being threatened.
 Many who support the traditional and religious view of marriage have come under attack in the United States, specifically on religious grounds.
 Some have been compelled by force of government to violate long-held religious beliefs in their business practices, and others have been forced from their place of employment altogether by the mob of public opinion.
 As lawmakers who take oaths to defend our First Amendment right to religious freedom, it is incumbent on you to speak out against these bullying tactics against our fellow citizens.

 The public debate about marriage in the U.S. right now is very volatile and emotional, and understandably so.
 But when our culture is so fixated on the present and fulfilling our own desires “right now,” we need lawmakers to take the long-view of what is good for our society and our nation – even if it seems politically unpopular.
-Redefining marriage by law will create far more problems for future generations that it will solve.
+Redefining marriage by law will create far more problems for future generations than it will solve.
 But protecting traditional marriage, coupled with common sense reforms in other areas of the law, can only serve to benefit our country’s future.

 I hope you will take some time today and in the coming weeks to reexamine this issue, the reasons we are marching in our nation’s capital today, and how you can make a positive impact in the fight to defend marriage.